jasvant0020/Expense-Tracker/README.md

 - This project is licensed under the MIT License.
 ---
 ## 💬 Author
-- Made with ❤️ by [Your Name]
+- Made with ❤️ by jasvant0020
-- 🔗 GitHub | 📧 your.email@example.com
+- 🔗 GitHub